united-manufacturing-hub/benthos-umh/README.md

     insecure: true
 ```

-#### Pull and Subscribe Methods
+##### Pull and Subscribe Methods

-Benthus-umh supports two modes of operation: pull and subscribe.
+Benthos-umh supports two modes of operation: pull and subscribe.
 In pull mode, it pulls all nodes every second, regardless of changes.
 In subscribe mode, it only sends data when there's a change in value, reducing unnecessary data transfer.

 | Method | Advantages | Disadvantages |
 | --- | --- | --- |